 Indonesia is a lead economy in Southeast Asia, one of the most dynamic areas of the global economy.
-In co-operation with ASEAN and the Asian Development Bank, Indonesia hosted the first OECD-Southeast Asia Regional Forum, Peer Review Mechanism for Policy Reform, in Jakarta in January 2007.
-The purpose of the meeting was to raise awareness in the region of OECD’s work and its working methods.
+In co-operation with ASEAN and the Asian Development Bank, Indonesia hosted the first OECD-Southeast Asia Regional Forum.
+The purpose of the Forum was to raise awareness in the region of OECD’s work and its working methods.
 The Forum provided an opportunity to share policy experiences in the region and to learn from the experiences of OECD countries facing similar economic challenges.

 How is the co-operation co-ordinated?

-The OECD’s Centre for Co-operation with Non-Members develops and oversees the strategic orientation of this relationship and ensures that the dialogue remains focused, forward-looking and mutually beneficial.
+The OECD’s Global Relations Secretariat develops and oversees the strategic orientation of this relationship and ensures that the dialogue remains focused, forward-looking and mutually beneficial.
 Usually, meetings are held between Indonesian officials and experts from OECD countries and the OECD Secretariat, on topics mutually agreed on and jointly prepared with analytical studies.

 Indonesia’s participation in OECD general activities

 Indonesia has participated in OECD meetings at Ministerial level.
-It also participates in some Committees and working groups and working groups, notably the Competition Committee.
+It also participates in some Committees and working groups.